OCA/connector/connector_onshape/readme/USAGE.md

 ## Import Documents

-Click **Import Documents** on the backend form to fetch all Onshape documents from your team.
+Click **Import Documents** on the backend form to fetch all Onshape documents from your Onshape account.
 Documents are created with their elements (part studios, assemblies, drawings).

 ## Import Products